 The importance of words is taught to children at a young age.
 As a child, If I used a word that I did not understand, my parents directed me to the dictionary to research the word and come back with better ways to use it, or an understanding of why I should not use the word.
 We see this importance placed on words for children through spelling bees, lines for discipline and written apologies after conflict.

 In adulthood, the line between appropriate and inappropriate language is not as clear.
 Hurtful words are often supported by arguments of opinion, free speech, and cultural differences.
-Workplaces are unique environments where employers have the power to set expectations about language is not acceptable at work, and language that is encouraged.
+Workplaces are unique environments where employers have the power to set expectations about the words that are not acceptable at work and language that is encouraged.

 Setting language expectations does not have to be an uncomfortable or a limiting experience.
 Encouraging healthy language use can be culture enhancing, belonging building and a bonding experience for your entire team.

 We put together some tips we use at Lunaria to use language to improve employee belonging.

 We set a lot of language expectations at work outside of the diversity and inclusion space.
 We do this with titles, keywords and brand guidelines.
 The language used conversationally at work should be no different.
 Putting language expectations in your brand book normalizes the standard from practice to culture.